jemaltahir/Testing-and-exploring-vcluster/README.md

 # Testing-and-exploring-vcluster
 Testing and exploring kubernetes cluster using vcluster.
-Theg goal is to explore and test the vckluster by install vcluster CLI, deploy virtual clusters, run a kubernetes deployment, and learn uses cases.
+Theg goal is to explore and test the vcluster by install vcluster CLI, deploy virtual clusters, run a kubernetes deployment, and learn uses cases.

 ## Requirements: